 Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The ones who cheer for new friends and change-makers they have yet to meet.
 To those who attempt new things in front of experts unafraid of looking foolish.
 And then challenge those experts to make their creations even more ideal.
 To those who create karaoke lounges where none existed before.
 And the ones who dance alone to their own song and then run 5K through brambles together with others.
 For those who scoff at worksheets and embrace new realities.
 To those bold enough to stand in a room of high-achievers and exclaim here is my one good thing.
 And to those seeking change in the face of apathy and institutional inertia.
 While some may see them as the crazy ones, we see distinguished educators.
 Because the people who are crazy enough to think they can change the world, are the ones who do.

-We’re coming onto the 25th anniversary of the ADE program, and they a whole video they create to introduce Apple Distinguished Educator’s to their roles and their community (that I wish I could show you).
+We’re coming onto the 25th anniversary of the ADE program, and there was a whole video they create dto introduce Apple Distinguished Educator’s to their roles and their community (that I wish I could show you).
 I thought the modified quote above though was a decent intro for you to gain an understanding of the community and how they interact.
 I bring this up because last week I attended the Apple Distinguished Educators (ADE) Americas Institute in Bethesda, Maryland where Apple employees and alumnus from the United States, Canada, Mexico, Columbia, and Brazil welcomed the new inductees of the ADE 2019 class.

 For me is was a doubly engaging experience as I was attending my first ADE institute in a decade since my induction in 2009 (before the iPad-FYI) and I was encouraging a newly minted NYC alum, friend, and awesome teacher, Kerry McGarvey.
 While I had maintained connections with some of the wonderful people I met at my original institute like my roommate (and UDL guru), Luis Perez, who I’ve presented with several time since, I largely got disconnected from the community.
 There were many reasons for this that included technical issues, life issues, and professional responsibilities (i.e. year-round school), but I continued to make extensive use of Apple tools for accessibility and adventure in my classroom.
-It seemed time though to rebuild that connection and share what I had learned in my absence.
+It seemed time to rebuild that connection though and share what I had learned in my absence.
 So that is where the beginning of my new learning journey with Apple begins.

 Key Lessons Learned